Our Other Events

 Senior Vice President Development - Europe & Africa

-Leading a team of more than 20 hotel and property development experts, based across 10 international offices, strategic development markets in the region include U.K., Russia and Turkey.
+Leading a team of more than 20 hotel and property development experts, based across 10 international offices, strategic development markets in the region include U.K., Russia, Turkey and Africa.

 - Expanding the core Hilton Hotels & Resorts portfolio which now features 165 hotels across Europe & Africa and more than 30 hotels under development.